 - Pop Ups

 By using a variety of these tools you can begin to test and optimise your website so that you will always have the best possible opportunity to convert as many visitors as possible into leads which can then be converted into clients.

-With a healthy level of both visitors and leads coming to your website it is crucial there is a robust sales process in place to receive theses leads and pass them on to the right people to try and close them as new clients for your firm.
-As well as being able to automatically send notifications to these people as soon as a lead is created it is also important to have a CRM database to store all of this information in one place and allow whomever is working on the lead to add notes regarding each of their individual touchpoints with the client.
+With a healthy level of both visitors and leads coming to your website it is crucial that a robust sales process is in place to receive theses leads and pass them to the right people so that they can try and close them as new clients for your firm.
+As well as being able to automatically send notifications to the right people as soon as a lead is created it is also important to have a CRM database to store all of this information in one place and allow whomever is working on the lead to add notes regarding each of their individual touch points with the client.

 When a lead arrives we tend to call them a Marketing Qualified Lead (MQL) as they will have engaged with some form of marketing activity in order to be added to the CRM.
-It is therefore important that your sales team conducts some form of initial research before reaching out to them for an Exploratory conversation to establish if you are a good fit for them (and don’t forget that you need to find out if they are also a good fit for you too!).
-This will hopefully result in a Sales Qualified Lead (SQL) which your sales team or perhaps an account manager can continue to engage with them to understand more and ultimately submit a Proposal to win them as a client.
+It is therefore important that your sales team conducts initial research before reaching out to them for an Exploratory conversation to establish if you are a good fit for them (and don’t forget that you need to find out if they are also a good fit for you too!).
+This will hopefully result in a Sales Qualified Lead (SQL) who your sales team or perhaps an account manager can continue to engage with to understand more and ultimately submit a Proposal to close them as a client.

-The key things to consider during the Close phases are therefore:
+The key things to consider during the Close phase therefore include: